EZForever/libcryptohive/README.md

 A CoinHive-compatible CryptoNight hashing library

 ## What? ##
+**Variant 2's support IS working in progress!**
-Since the April 7 Monero hard fork, CoinHive's script no longer submits the correct hash to a non-CoinHive pool.
+Since the ~~April 7~~ Monero hard fork, CoinHive's script no longer submits the correct hash to a non-CoinHive pool.
 This caused all the "CoinHive proxy" software to stop working (see [here](https://github.com/cazala/coin-hive-stratum/issues/167)).
 After analyzing the code, I found the source of the hash error: the CryptoNight library implemented by CoinHive is not standard.
 For example, for